 The BLS also reports that demand for computer and IT workers will stem primarily from greater emphasis on cloud computing, the collection and storage of big data, and information security.1 What’s promising about each of these needs is that they’ll likely appear across all sectors, meaning you could be well positioned to simply build on your current industry knowledge with computing expertise to get a promotion or transition into a role at your organization with more opportunities.

 How to become a tech expert

 The demand for computing skills has also driven a market for products and services that promise to make you an IT expert in little time.
-There are plenty of options out there from bootcamps to coding applications but for a comprehensive curriculum along with academic and career support, consider an online Master of Science in Computer and Information Sciences from a trusted name in education.
+There are plenty of options out there from bootcamps to coding applications but for a comprehensive curriculum along with academic and career support, consider an online Master of Science in Computer and Information Science from a trusted name in education.
 Today’s online degrees often offer the option to take courses on your time so you don’t need to put your life on pause, plus with vetted faculty and audited curricula, you know you’re getting the real deal.
 Plus, some master’s programs now offer pathways for computing newbies to gain a solid foundation of IT skills that will catch them up to computing peers.